[WordPress] How to Add a Sidebar Programmatically in 2024

 A sidebar is an area where you can place your widgets.
 In the WordPress admin panel, you can do it in Appearance > Widgets.

-On the front end, a sidebar can be located not only on the side but in any area of a webpage, such as the header, footer, or anywhere else.
+A sidebar can be placed not only on the side but also in other areas of a webpage, such as the header, footer, or beside the content area.

 Contents